Byron Jones (American football): 2017 season

-2018
+2018 season

-In the 2018 offseason, Jones announced that he would be switching from free safety back to cornerback.
+In the offseason, Jones announced that he would be switching from free safety back to cornerback.
 On April 22, 2018, the Cowboys picked up the fifth-year option on Jones' contract.
-After an excellent year as the Cowboys starting cornerback, Jones was elected to his first career Pro Bowl.

-2019
+He started all 16 games, registering 76 tackles (2 for loss) 14 passes defensed (career-high), no interceptions and 2 special teams tackles.
+He was ranked the fifth-best corner in the league by Pro Football Focus and was elected to his first career Pro Bowl.

-In 2019, he was listed among the 40 Under 40 List put out by Connecticut Magazine.
+2019 season